Keyboard shortcuts

 Apple Siliconplat_Darwin_arm64~/.local/plat_Darwin_arm64/

 Text configs (dotfiles) are arch-neutral and shared freely across all machines.
+See PLAT isolation for the deeper explanation, the decommission script, and the failure modes that PLAT exists to prevent.

 Scratch space (large quota environments)